RichLewis007/Check-Cloud-Drives/README.md

 ## Configuration

-The application stores all configuration in `CheckCloudDrivesConfig.toml` in the project root directory.
+The application stores all configuration in `check-cloud-drives.toml` in the project root directory.
 This file includes:

 - List of monitored drives
 - Window position and size